Microfossil Community Science Workshop

 Tickets

-Teachers who complete the workshop will be eligible to rent our DIG Microfossils Box for free, which includes hands-on learning tools and NGSS-aligned lesson plans developed by the DIG Team and Burke Education.
-With these resources, middle school students can participate in real UW research as they look for microfossils in sediment samples, examine fossil casts, and connect with scientists from world-class institutions.
+Teachers who complete the workshop will be eligible to rent our DIG Microfossils Box for free, which includes hands-on learning tools and NGSS-aligned lesson plans developed by the DIG Field School and Burke Education teams.
+With these resources, students can participate in real UW research as they look for microfossils in sediment samples, examine fossil casts, and connect with scientists from world-class institutions.

-Participants are elligible to receive six (6) WA State STEM Clock Hours
+Workshop participants are also eligible to receive six (6) WA State STEM Clock Hours.

 About the DIG Field School